apache/www-site/content/foundation/preFAQ.md

 trademarks, or you want to know if a use of an Apache trademark is related to the ASF** </a>
 You may read our [formal Trademark Policy](/foundation/marks/) as an introduction.
-Any questions about the use of Apache marks, including logos and project or product names, or the Apache name or feather should [Contact the Brand Management Committee](/foundation/marks/contact) as well as to the relevant [Project Management Committee](//projects.apache.org/).
+For any questions about the use of Apache marks, including logos and project or product names, or the Apache name or feather, contact the [Brand Management Committee](/foundation/marks/contact) as well as to the relevant [Project Management Committee](//projects.apache.org/).